-- b.
-The arbitrator shall hold a hearing promptly and shall issue a decision within thirty (30) days of the hearing.
+- a Either party may request a list of five (5) names of arbitrators whose principal business address is in the state of Oregon from the Oregon State Conciliating Service.
+Within five (5) calendar days of the receipt of the list, the parties shall alternately strike names from the list until one name remains, and the remaining person on the list after the strikes have been completed shall serve as the arbitrator.
+The party striking the first name shall be determined by a coin flip. - b The arbitrator shall hold a hearing promptly and shall issue a decision within thirty calendar (30) days of the hearing.
 The arbitrator's decision shall be in writing and shall set forth findings of fact, reasoning, and conclusions of the issues submitted.
-The powers of the arbitrator shall be limited to determining if the Agreement has been violated; he/she shall have no authority to alter, modify, vacate or amend a ny of the terms of the Agreement. - c.
+The powers of the arbitrator shall be limited to determining if the Agreement has been violated; they shall have no authority to alter, modify, vacate or amend any of the terms of the Agreement. - c.
 The cost of the arbitrator and court reporter (if the court reporter is requested by both parties) shall be borne by the losing party.
-Each party shall be responsible for costs of presenting its own case to arbitration. - d.
-Each party shall be responsible for compensating its own representative and witnesses at any step of this procedure. - e.
-A grievant exercising his/her rights to pursue a grievance through this procedure may do so without discrimination and without loss of pay if meetings or conferences as called for herein occur during the employee's regularly assigned duty time. - f.
-To the extent allowable by law, all information relative to a grievance and resolution accomplished via the grievance procedure shall be considered exempt from public disclosure in an effort to assure confidentiality to the employee. - g.
-If the parties agree in writing, Steps I and II may be waived.
+Each party shall be responsible for costs of presenting its own case to arbitration. - d Each party shall be responsible for compensating its own representative and witnesses at any step of this procedure. - e A grievant exercising their rights to pursue a grievance through this procedure may do so without discrimination and without loss of pay if meetings or conferences as called for herein occur during the employee's regularly assigned duty time.

+- f To the extent allowable by law, all information relative to a grievance and resolution accomplished via the grievance procedure shall be considered exempt from public disclosure in an effort to assure confidentiality to the employee. - g If the parties agree in writing, Steps I and II may be waived.
 Any time limits specified in the grievance procedure may be waived by mutual consent of the parties.
 Failure to submit the grievance in accordance with these time limits without such a waiver shall constitute abandonment of the grievance.
 Failure by the County to submit a reply after knowledge of the grievance by the party responsible for the reply within the specified time will move the grievance to the next step in the grievance procedure.
-A grievance may be terminated at any time upon receipt of a signed statement from the Federation.
+A grievance may be terminated at any time upon receipt of a signed statement from the Federation. - C. If the last day of any period calculated pursuant to this Article falls on a weekend or holiday observed by the County, the last day of such period shall be extended to the next business day.